deis/workflow/src/installing-workflow/index.md

 Deis Workflow includes everything it needs to run out of the box.
 However, these defaults are aimed at simplicity rather than production readiness.
 Production and staging deployments of Workflow should, at a minimum, use off-cluster storage.
 Which is used by Workflow components to store and backup critical data.
 Should an operator need to completely re-install Workflow, the required components can recover from off-cluster storage.
-See our documentation for [configuring object storage](configuring-object-storage.md) for more details.
+See the documentation for [configuring object storage](configuring-object-storage.md) for more details.

-Workflow may also be configured to use off-cluster persistence for [Postgres](configuring-postgres.md) and Redis.
-A deployment strategy that mirrors the "stateless" clusters from Deis v1 PaaS.
+Workflow may also be configured to use off-cluster persistence for [Postgres](configuring-postgres.md) and Redis; a deployment strategy that mirrors the "stateless" clusters from the Deis v1 PaaS.

 Last but not least, Workflow may also use a dedicated off-cluster image registry, including Docker Hub, Quay.io, ECR or GCR for all container images.
 Read more about [configuring your registry](configuring-registry.md).

 ## Add the Deis Chart Repository

-The [Deis Chart Repository](https://github.com/deis/charts) contains everything you need to install Deis Workflow onto your Kubernetes cluster, with a single `helmc install` command.
+The [Deis Chart Repository](https://github.com/deis/charts) contains everything needed to install Deis Workflow onto a Kubernetes cluster, with a single `helmc install` command.

 Add this repository to Helm Classic: